-- The best time to visit the farms is either in the morning or during sunset.
+- The best time to visit the farms is in the morning or sunset.

 - Dress well so you can take some of the most memorable pictures.

 Reaching Bridestowe Lavender Estate by public transport is a bit tricky.
 The nearest bus stop to Bridestowe Lavender Estate is at an intersection of Golconda Road and Virginia Road, which is around 6 kilometres away.
-There is a bus that goes between Launceston city at Brisbane Street and the intersection of Golconda Road and Virginia Road.
+A bus goes between Launceston City at Brisbane Street and the junction of Golconda Road and Virginia Road.
 One can either walk the 6 kilometres or take a taxi.
 The taxi costs around AUD 15 to AUD 20 one way.
-But getting a taxi one the way back could be an issue as the estate is on the outskirts of Launceston.
+But getting a taxi on the way back could be an issue as the estate is on the outskirts of Launceston.

-Launceston and other parts of Tasmania are very safe for solo female travelers.
-Even though this travel was with another person, I have been to Tasmania alone one or two times and I must say that I did not have any issues whatsoever.
-However, I highly suggest being careful especially at night and knowing your surroundings.
+Launceston and other parts of Tasmania are very safe for solo female travellers.
+Even though this trip was with another person, I have been to Tasmania alone one or two times, and I must say that I had no issues whatsoever.
+However, I highly suggest being careful, especially at night and knowing your surroundings.

-Are you new to solo traveling?
+Are you new to solo travelling?
 Or do you have a lot of questions and do not know where to start?
-Read my guide to solo traveling.
+Read my guide to solo travelling.

-Bridestowe Lavender Estate is an awesome place to visit, especially for photographers.
-It is really beautiful and the pictures come out really well.
-Also, ensure to visit the estate during the season to actually get the fields in full bloom.
+Bridestowe Lavender Estate is an excellent place to visit, especially for photographers.
+It is gorgeous, and the pictures come out well.
+Also, ensure to visit the estate during the season to get the fields in full bloom.